 Freekeh | Palestine N° 65

-Salem and Gernot’s journeys to Jenin, Al-Khalil (Hebron), and Al-Quds (Jerusalem) revealed to them the harsh reality of life under a system that many organizations, including Amnesty International and Human Rights Watch, have condemned as apartheid.
-At the same time, they also witnessed the remarkable resilience of a society that preserves its traditions, its agriculture, and its struggle for justice.
-Freekeh — an ancient grain sustainably cultivated and symbolizing perseverance and hope — has been paired with an earthy, bittersweet couverture made from Honduran cacao beans.Equally roasted and nutty, the caramelized freekeh crackles over a creamy chocolate filling that carries the green, earthy notes of this centuries‑old grain.
+During their travels to Jenin, Al-Khalil (Hebron), and Al-Quds (Jerusalem), Salem and Gernot witnessed both the difficult realities of daily life under occupation.
+They also witnessed the incredible resilience of people who preserve their traditions, agriculture, and a hope for justice.
+Freekeh, an ancient grain sustainably grown in Palestine, stands as a symbol of perseverance and renewal.
+Here, it’s paired with a rich, bittersweet couverture made from vietnamese cacao beans.Equally roasted and nutty, the caramelized freekeh crackles over a creamy chocolate filling that carries the green, earthy notes of this centuries‑old grain.
 Entirely new and yet deeply familiar.
 Cocoa beans from Honduras, with their green undertones, highlight the character of the freekeh.

 Green – roasted – multilayered